 But before we can achieve anything, we must nail day one.

-The first day of the new school year is where we begin to make connections with our students and encourage the first steps of learning momentum.
-There’s no need to panic – it’s not make or break.
+The first day of school is where we begin to make connections with our students and encourage the first steps of learning momentum.
+These things take time, and it might be weeks before you’ve learned names and built up a strong rapport – but a great first day of the year gets things off to a positive start.

-Here are 10 simple ways to nail the first day of the new school year:
+Here are 10 simple ways to nail the first day of school.

 1) Build excitement about you